cookies-xor-cream/HugoTest/content/posts/poetry/testing/fourier_and_the_wavelet_transform.md

 ---

-I know the tones that make it up,
-That I localise in time or space,
-But I lose the fundemental if
+I know the tones that make it up, that I localise in space or time, but I lose the fundemental if
 I narrow displacement
-In the vectorspace
+in the vectorspace